By BeachRock Bill

 After just a few sips each, the consensus was that all the beers were underwhelming, if not completely undrinkable.
 So in an effort to redeem our evening, we agreed to leave our beers unfinished, and head to an alternate (previously blogged about) taproom across the street.

 In the end, everything turned out fine.
-We ended up having a wonderful time, drinking a creative assortment of perfectly crafted beers.
-Sitting there, however, I couldn’t stop myself from dwelling on the evening’s previous brewery–dumbfounded how it was possible they could be selling such underwhelming beer when, as I found it to be at home, brewing was easy.
+We had a wonderful time drinking a creative assortment of perfectly crafted beers.
+Sitting there however, I couldn’t keep from dwelling on the evening’s previous brewery–dumbfounded how it was possible they could be selling such underwhelming beer when, as I found it to be at home, brewing was easy.

 It’s all about the beer?

 So why do some breweries serve subpar beer and how is it that many of the ones that do, survive, and even thrive?
-A perfect example of this is a brewery located just down the street from my house in Solana Beach.
+A perfect example of this is a brewery located just down the street from my house.
 This small brewery/taproom has an awesome location in a beach community with sunset views, a sleek and trendy vibe inside, a friendly knowledgeable staff, and yes, underwhelming beer at best…and it’s always packed!

 They have been so successful, in fact, they have expanded into three more beach locations around Southern California.
 For a long time, I was confused about why people would flock to this place, but I’ve slowly come to realize that, for a lot of people, it’s not about the beer at all, or at the least, it’s way down their list.
 Vibe, location, trendiness, and service are the bigger draws to a lot of people.
 For me, though, beer is número uno, so even though the intimate hip taproom is within walking distance, I rarely visit.